lmcrean/exam-questions-live-feedback/design/ux-research/hypothesis-2/competitor-analysis.md

 3. **General teacher AI tools** (MagicSchool, Eduaide)
 4. **GCSE/A Level exam prep** (Graide, Excelas, MarkMe)

 ### What's Missing (Opportunity)

-1. **UK KS3 coursework workflow**
-   - Most tools focus on GCSE/A Level (exam years)
-   - KS3 (ages 11-14) is underserved
-   - KS3 has frequent coursework (not just exams)

-2. **Data drop workflow integration**
-   - Tools provide feedback, but don't solve data drop deadline pain
-   - No grade export to UK school systems (SIMS, Arbor)
-   - No focus on termly data drop use case
+1. **Aggressive Paywalls**
+   - Most platforms are asking for payment as soon as you are on the landing page or have seen the features.
+   - Realistically, no teacher will even consider paying for this until they have used the product on 100+ students.
+   - a bold, open-source platform could be highly disruptive.

+2. **Complexity**
+   - platforms dart around between features
+   - alot of them miss the upload to this URL feature -- smooth onboarding.

 3. **Self + Peer + AI + Teacher workflow**
-   - Existing tools: AI → Teacher (2-step)
+   - Existing tools: AI → Teacher (2-step) -- still creates delayed feedback loop for students.
    - Hypothesis 2: Self → Peer → AI → Teacher (4-step)
    - Pedagogical benefit: Students reflect before receiving AI feedback